readysetcloud/blog-content-analyzer/README.md

 # Blog Analyzer

-This repository contains a serverless application that takes Markdown, generates an audio file using AWS Polly, and performs text analysis using OpenAI's GPT-3.5-turbo model.
-The analysis includes summarizing the content, calculating metadata, and suggesting social media posts for various platforms.
+This repository contains a serverless application that takes Markdown, generates an audio file using AWS Polly, and performs text analysis using OpenAI's GPT-4 model.
+The analysis includes summarizing the content, calculating metadata, and scheduling social media posts.

 For full details, please [check out the blog post](https://readysetcloud.io/blog/allen.helton/blog-level-up-writer-analytics-and-text-to-speech).

+*Note - An updated blog post with newer features [can be found here](https://readysetcloud.io/blog/allen.helton/automatic-social-posts)*

 ## Workflow Overview